Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

 \subsection{Osmotic pressure}

-We measure the particle-phase osmotic pressure as described in \S \ref{sec:methods} throughout the freezing/melting processes and during the following equilibration.
-The resulting values, averaged over all colloids, are plotted in \textbf{Figure \ref{fig:fig_pi_6kt}} for our baseline hard-particle condition ($V_0=6kT$, $B_2^*=0.985$), alongside values reported in PRHS experiments\cite{prczcdo-96} and atomic theory\cite{hr-68,cs-69,hall1972another}, as well as an atomic event-driven molecular dynamics (EDMD)\cite{pieprzyk2019thermodynamic}.
-We include data for all our initial configurations, where red symbols indicate samples prepared close to the metastable liquid line and blue symbols indicate samples prepared close to the metastable solid line.
-Our measurements show a liquid line, a crystal line, and a coexistence tie line obtained directly from coexistence mixtures.
+We measured the particle-phase osmotic pressure, as described in \S\ref{sec:methods}, throughout the freezing and melting processes and during subsequent equilibration.
+The resulting values, averaged over all colloids, are plotted in Fig.~\ref{fig:fig_pi_6kt} for our baseline nearly hard-sphere condition (\(V_0 = 6kT\), \(B_2^* = 0.985\)).
+For comparison, the figure also shows results from purely repulsive hard-sphere (PRHS) experiments \citep{prczcdo-96}, hard-sphere liquid-state theory \citep{hr-68,cs-69,hall1972another}, and event-driven molecular dynamics (EDMD) simulations of atomic hard spheres \citep{pieprzyk2019thermodynamic}.
+Data from all initial configurations are included: red symbols represent samples prepared near the metastable fluid line, and blue symbols represent samples prepared near the metastable solid line.
+The combined measurements yield a fluid branch, a crystal branch, and a coexistence tie line obtained directly from coexistence mixtures.

-The intersections of the liquid and crystal lines with the \textit{measured} coexistence data (filled circles), indicated by the green dashed line, indicate the a condition of equal osmotic pressure.
-Our simulations thus produce a phase envelope bound by $\phi_F=0.502$ and $\phi_M=0.550$.
-This prediction by equality of osmotic pressure is consistent with the phase boundaries predicted by our measurements of crystal fraction (cf Figures \ref{fig:fig_q6_hist} and \ref{fig:fig_xi_6kt}).
+The intersections of the fluid and crystal branches with the \emph{measured} coexistence data (filled circles), indicated by the green dashed line in Fig.~\ref{fig:fig_pi_6kt}, correspond to the condition of equal osmotic pressure between phases.
+From these intersections, our simulations produce a coexistence envelope bounded by \(\phi_{\mathrm{F}} = 0.502\) and \(\phi_{\mathrm{M}} = 0.550\).
+These phase boundaries derived from pressure equality agree closely with those inferred independently from the crystal fraction measurements (cf.\ Figs.~\ref{fig:fig_q6_hist} and \ref{fig:fig_xi_6kt}).

-The liquid and crystal lines in \textbf{Figure \ref{fig:fig_pi_6kt}} show strong qualitative agreement with experiments, theory, and prior EDMD simulations.
-But quantitatively, our measured values under-predict the liquid line and the crystal line by 3\% to 4\%.
-This under-prediction is similar to prior Brownian dynamics simulation studies from Foss and Brady \cite{fb-00}.
-In contrast, our simulations over-predict the coexistence pressure compared to experiments, theory, and prior EDMD simulations.
+The fluid and crystal branches in Fig.~\ref{fig:fig_pi_6kt} show strong qualitative agreement with experiments, theory, and prior EDMD simulations.
+Quantitatively, our measured pressures underpredict both the fluid and crystal branches by approximately 3--4\%.
+This systematic offset is similar to that reported in Brownian dynamics simulations by Foss and Brady \citep{fb-00}.
+In contrast, our simulations slightly overpredict the coexistence pressure relative to experimental and theoretical values as well as EDMD results.